witny23/csci_441_meteor_challenges/campaign/README.md

-git JSX Conditionals and App Component Challenge - vids 20a-21a
+git JSX Conditionals and App Component Challenge - vids 20a-21a: Solution

 GOALS

     Practice JSX Conditionals

     Practice setting up an App component that render other components (e.g., TitleBar, AddCandidates, CandidateList)

     To practice concepts as found in the following videos/git repo